pivotalexperimental/jasmine-webos/index.markdown

 ### Setup

   1. Make a `spec` directory in the root of your application
-  1. Build a directory tree under `spec` similar to your application.
+  1. Build a directory tree under `spec` that mirrors your application code.
 For example, `spec/app/assistants`, `spec/app/models`, etc.
   1. For each file in `app` you should have a corresponding file in `spec/app`.
 So if you have a file that handles foo in `app/models/foo.js`, your spec file should be `spec/models/foo-spec.js`
   1. When you create a spec file, make sure to include that file in `sources.json` _after_ the Jasmine files.
-To extend the example:
+To extend the example from above:

   `{ "source": "plugins/jasmine-webos/app/lib/jasmine.js"},
   { "source": "plugins/jasmine-webos/app/lib/jasmine-webos.js"},